Why internet safety matters for children

 Avoiding online purchases

-You can help stop any accidental in-app purchases by switching off in-app purchases and one-click payments on your devices.
+You can help to stop any accidental in-app purchases by switching off in-app purchases and one-click payments on your devices.

 It’s also a good idea for you and your child to agree on clear rules about not accepting in-app purchases.
 You might say, ‘It’s important that we don’t waste our money on things we don’t need.
 If you want to buy a new game or something in a game, please ask me’.